bitst0rm-pub/Formatter/README.md

     // Non-existent environment directories and files will be silently ignored.
     // This option can be ommitted, but for python and ruby you probably need
     // to add it, either persistently via ~/.bashrc, ~/.zshrc, ~/.profile or here.
+    // In debug mode, Formatter will display your current system environments
+    // to assist you in configuration.
+On Windows, you can use either escaped
+    // backslashes (e.g., "C:\\a\\b\\c") or forward slashes (e.g., "C:/a/b/c")
+    // as path separators for all other options as well.
     "environ": {
         "PATH": [],
         "GEM_PATH": ["${HOME}/to/my/ruby"],